mayubao/Android-Pay/README.md

 [中文](https://github.com/mayubao/Android-Pay/blob/master/README_CN.md)

 A pay library for Android, and which support Wechat pay and Ali pay.
- And developer can easily use Wechat pay in two line code.
+ And developer can easily use Wechat pay in two lines of code.
- And developer can easily use Ali pay in three line code.
+ And developer can easily use Ali pay in three lines of code.

 ## Setup